AllyYL/casestudy/src/projects/digitaltemple.md

 # Digital Temple

-An interactive web archive designed for immersive learning
+An interactive classroom designed for immersive learning

 <br>